Economic Activities in Turks and Caicos Islands: Primary, Secondary, Tertiary, and Quaternary

-Turks and Caicos Islands, with a population of 45,703, is ranked 181 in population size, just behind Cayman Islands.
-Located in the Caribbean, it covers 950 sq. km, ranking 166 in surface area, below Sao Tome and Principe.
+Turks and Caicos Islands, with a population of about 46,535 (2024), is one of the smallest jurisdictions in the Caribbean.
+Located in the Caribbean, it covers 950 sq. km of land area.

 Despite its small size, the Turks and Caicos Islands maintain a stable economic position, with a focus on tourism and financial services driving its economy.